Message from the Director

 - President Eibeck hosts a luncheon each year for the Powell Scholars, the Powell Scholars Advisory Board, the provost and academic deans, and other top university officials.

 - We initiated a new ongoing project in the village of Dimen, China in summer, 2012.
-The Powell Scholars are developing and implementing an original curriculum for teaching English as a foreign language to people in the village.
+The Powell Scholars have developed and are continuing to refine an original curriculum for teaching English as a foreign language to people in the village.

 Regents Robert and Jeannette Powell